 How To Warm Up A 2-Stroke Dirt Bike

-2-cycle motocross bikes are high-performance race-machines, and should be treated as such.
+2-stroke motocross bikes are high-performance race-machines, and should be treated as such.
 This is not to say that they aren’t reliable, because they often are if you take care of them.
-Doing routine maintenance and proper warm-up procedures are a must to keep these running right (or at all).
+Doing routine maintenance and proper warm-up procedures are a must to keep your dirt bike running right (or at all).

 The wrong way to warm up a 2-stroke (which I see way too often): Starting up the bike with a cold engine, and once it’s running, repeatedly holding the throttle open for a number of seconds until it’s relatively warm.
 After the rider revs it out until it won’t “cough” and smoke any more, he/she puts it in gear and goes WOT!……..

 First of all, it sickens me to see people (even ones that take decent care of their bikes) do this to their precious machine.
 What they probably don’t realize is that the piston needs to warm up and “expand” to the size of the cylinder bore.

 All metals expand at least to some degree as they hear up.
 If a part expands too quickly (by revving the snot out of it on first start up) it could cause a cold-seized engine, whether it be a crank bearing or the piston.
 This may not happen the first time, but if done over and over, it will happen sooner rather than later.

 As a result, your bike will be out of commission, and your wallet will be one or three sizes smaller after you repair.

 Do THIS, or your dirt bike will break…

 Now, the correct way to start a cold 2 stroke engine that will make it last much longer, is as follows…

 Before you even turn the gas petcock to “On”, shake the gas tank around so that the 2-stroke oil and gas are mixed properly.
 Now turn the gas and choke on (depending on air temperature).